neondatabase/website/content/docs/guides/bemi.md

 ---
 title: Create an automatic audit trail with Bemi
 subtitle: Learn how to create an automatic audit trail for your Postgres database with Bemi
 enableTableOfContents: true
 isDraft: false
+updatedOn: '2024-06-16T10:21:49.227Z'
 ---

 <LRNotice/>